inginerie-software-2023-2024/proiect-inginerie-software-shark-rockets/assets/user_stories.md

         - When: The administrator clicks on the ban user button.
         - Then: The user is banned and a message is displayed to the administrator.
 - As an admin, I want to accept user account creation requests so that new users can access the resources of the cluster.
+    - Scenario: Admin reviews a user account creation request
+        - Given: The admin is logged in and has pending account creation requests.
+        - When: The admin reviews a request.
+        - Then: A refused request should be deleted, an accepted request should grant the user login capabilities.
 - As an admin, I want to monitor all ongoing jobs and utilization metrics so that I can assess the performance and cost of the cluster.
 - As an admin, I want to be able to promote a user to admin status so that I can delegate administrative responsibilities.
+    - Scenario: Admin promotes a user to admin status
+        - Given: The admin is logged in and has access to user management.
+        - When: The admin promotes a user to admin status.
+        - Then: The user should receive admin capabilities.

 ## Network Administrator
 - As a network administrator, I want to be able to set up this infrastructure on my Kubernetes cluster, so that my organization can benefit from the parallelization features provided.